mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 For example, if you need to set the `com.mendix.storage.s3.EncryptionKeys` constant, specify its value via the `mx-runtime-com.mendix.storage.s3.EncryptionKeys` key.

 {{% alert color="info" %}}
-Most of the Mendix Runtime settings don't contain private data or are managed by the Mendix Operator, and overriding some values could lead to unexpected behaviour.
+Most of the Mendix Runtime settings don't contain private data or are managed by the Mendix Operator, and overriding some values could lead to unexpected behavior.
 Consult with Mendix Support to check if using CSI Secrets Storage for your use case would be considered a supported use case.
 {{% /alert %}}

 {{% alert color="info" %}}
 When using CSI Secrets Storage for app credentials, Mendix Operator 2.9.0 supports S3 (or S3-compatible) storage.
-To use Azure Blob Storage (keys with the `storage-azure-` prefix), upgrade to Mendix Operator 2.10.0 or a later version.
+To use Azure Blob Storage (keys with the `storage-azure-` prefix), upgrade to Mendix Operator version 2.10.0 or above.
 {{% /alert %}}

 {{% alert color="info" %}}
-To load app constants (`mx-const-*` keys) and Mendix Runtime custom settings (`mx-runtime-*`) from CSI Secrets Storage, upgrade to Mendix Operator 2.10.0 or a later version.
+To load app constants (`mx-const-*` keys) and Mendix Runtime custom settings (`mx-runtime-*`) from CSI Secrets Storage, upgrade to Mendix Operator version 2.10.0 or above.
 {{% /alert %}}

 ## 3 Sample Implementations